-Red Cross Disaster Relief & Recovery – Find a shelter, register yourself as safe, look for loved ones, and connect to resources for financial and emotional recovery.
+American Red Cross Disaster Relief & Recovery – Find a shelter, register yourself as safe, look for loved ones, and connect to resources for financial and emotional recovery.

 DisasterAssistance.gov – Comprehensive information related to physical needs during a disaster, as well as applications for disaster assistance.

 Disaster Distress Helpline – For counseling and emotional support during a disaster.
 The helpline at 800-985-5990 is open 24x7, offers bilingual support, and accepts calls and texts.

 Disaster Hotline – Serves disaster-impacted individuals with disabilities, their families and allies.
 Provides information, referrals and guidance before, during and after a disaster.
 The helpline at 800-626-4959 is open 24x7, offers multilingual support, and accepts calls and emails to firstname.lastname@example.org.